 In England and Wales, the dominant legal framework to guide financial capacity assessment and support is the Mental Capacity Act 2005.
 It is not clear how appropriate the Act is for assessments of financial capacity, what methods are used to assess financial capacity, nor how professionals support someone with diminished financial capacity.
 The importance of discussing personal finances is becoming increasingly recognised and publicised in society, but very little is known about how older adults and their families discuss personal finances and attempt to mitigate any challenges relating to financial capacity.

 We worked with a range of key organisations in Greater Manchester.
 As a very diverse region, the lessons we have learned in Greater Manchester will be relevant across the country.

 - To review the information available to guide social care professionals in supporting older adults to manage their finances.

-- To review the information that is available to older people and their families who are looking for help.
+- To review the information available to older people and their families who are looking for help.

 - To interview social care professionals about their experiences of supporting older adults who need help managing their finances.

-- To interview older adults and family members about their experiences and perspectives.
+- To interview older adults and family members about their experiences and perspectives of this issue.